Wednesday (TV series)

-Wednesday is an American coming-of-age supernatural comedy horror television series based on the character Wednesday Addams by Charles Addams.
-Created by Alfred Gough and Miles Millar, it stars Jenna Ortega as the titular character, with Gwendoline Christie, Riki Lindhome, Jamie McShane, Hunter Doohan, Percy Hynes White, Emma Myers, Joy Sunday, Georgie Farmer, Naomi J. Ogawa, Christina Ricci, and Moosa Mostafa appearing in supporting roles.
-Four out of the eight episodes are directed by Tim Burton, who also serves as executive producer.
-It revolves around Wednesday Addams, who attempts to solve a monster mystery at her new school.
+Wednesday is an American supernatural mystery comedy television series based on the character Wednesday Addams by Charles Addams.
+Created by Alfred Gough and Miles Millar, it stars Jenna Ortega as the titular character, with Luis Guzmán and Catherine Zeta-Jones portraying her parents in the series.
+Four out of the eight episodes of the first season were directed by Tim Burton, who also was executive producer.
+The first season revolves around Wednesday Addams, who attempts to solve a murder mystery at her new school.

-Burton was previously approached to direct the 1991 film and was involved with a cancelled stop-motion animated The Addams Family film.
+Burton was previously approached to direct the 1991 film The Addams Family and was later involved in a canceled stop-motion animated film featuring the Addams Family.
 In October 2020, he was reported to be helming a television series, which was later given a series order by Netflix.
 Ortega was cast in part to represent the character's Latina heritage.
-Ricci, who had played the titular character in the 1991 film and its 1993 sequel, was asked by Burton to join the series in a supporting role.
-Filming took place in Romania between September 2021 and March 2022.
+Christina Ricci, who had played Wednesday in the 1991 film and its 1993 sequel Addams Family Values, was asked by Burton to join the series in a supporting role.

-Wednesday premiered on November 16, 2022, and was released on Netflix on November 23 to predominantly positive reviews from critics, who praised Ortega's performance.
+Wednesday premiered on November 16, 2022, and was released on Netflix on November 23 to positive reviews from critics; Ortega's performance received critical acclaim.
 Within three weeks of release, it became the second-most watched English-language Netflix series.
 It received two Golden Globe nominations: Best Television Series – Musical or Comedy and Best Actress – Television Series Musical or Comedy for Ortega.
-In January 2023, the series was renewed for a second season.
+It also won four Primetime Emmy Awards, while receiving nominations for Outstanding Comedy Series and Outstanding Lead Actress in a Comedy Series for Ortega.
+In January 2023, the series was renewed for a second season, which premiered on August 6, 2025; the second half was released on September 3.
+In July 2025, the series was renewed for a third season.

 Premise

 Wednesday Addams is expelled from her school after dumping live piranhas into the school's pool in retaliation for the boys' water polo team bullying her brother Pugsley.
-Consequently, her parents Gomez and Morticia Addams enroll her at their high school alma mater Nevermore Academy, a private school for monstrous outcasts, in the town of Jericho, Vermont.
-Wednesday's cold, emotionless personality and her defiant nature make it difficult for her to connect with her schoolmates and cause her to run afoul of the school's principal Larissa Weems.
-However, she discovers she has inherited her mother's psychic abilities which allow her to solve a local murder mystery.
+Consequently, her parents Gomez and Morticia Addams transfer her to their high school alma mater Nevermore Academy, a private school that was established for outcasts and monsters, in the town of Jericho, Vermont.
+Wednesday's cold, emotionless personality and her defiant nature make it difficult for her to connect with her schoolmates and cause her to run afoul of the school's principal, Larissa Weems.
+However, she discovers she has inherited her mother's psychic abilities, which allow her to solve a local murder mystery.

+In the second season, Wednesday returns to Nevermore and, while developing her psychic abilities, must face a new tormentor and prevent her roommate's death.
+In addition, Pugsley enrolls at Nevermore as Weems' successor Barry Dort wants Morticia to take on a fundraising role while he looks after his own interests.